 Using clean, dry hands, sift through the dried herb and remove the unwanted bits.
 This includes any woody stems, pieces of other plant material that may have been mixed in, twigs, or clumped leaves that may not be dried properly.

-Garbling also ensures a uniform size teas and other herbal mixes.
+Garbling helps to create uniform teas and other herbal mixes.
 Measure carefully for recipes, as a misplaced clump of herb will not only look bad, it may change the taste of the final mix dramatically.

 Garbling also ensures that you're not wasting space with less than optimal parts of the herb.
 You don't want a stem poking through a teabag for instance.
-It is unsightly and will allow the rest of the herb to escape into the hot water of the cup.
+It's unsightly and will allow the rest of the herb to escape into the hot water of the cup.